-During his time in the Senate, Senator Flanagan has been a constant leader in the fight to reduce the tax burden Long Islanders face – an effort he began when he served during his sixteen years in the New York State Assembly prior to his service in the Senate.
-During his tenure in the lower house, he served as the ranking member of the powerful Ways and Means Committee where he fought to provide taxpayers with meaningful tax relief.
+During his time in the Senate, Senator Flanagan has been a constant leader in the fight to reduce the tax burden facing Long Islanders – an effort he began when he served during his sixteen years in the New York State Assembly immediately prior to his service in the Senate.
+During his tenure in the lower house, he served as the ranking member of the powerful Ways and Means Committee where he fought for meaningful tax relief.

-As a leader in the fight to provide much-needed tax relief to New York taxpayers and small business owners, Senator Flanagan has successfully fought for numerous changes to our tax policies in New York State including:
+As a leader in the fight to provide tax relief to New Yorkers and small business owners, Senator Flanagan has been a strong supporter of numerous changes to our tax policies in New York State including:

 - Enacting a 2% cap on local property taxes;

 - Cutting the personal income tax to its lowest level in 50 years for 4.4 million middle class New Yorkers; and

-An ardent critic of late state budgets, Senator Flanagan has consistently argued for budget reforms that will improve New York's financial health while preventing burdensome tax increases.
+An ardent critic of late state budgets, Senator Flanagan has consistently fought for budget reforms to improve New York’s financial health while preventing burdensome tax increases.
 He has also been an outspoken supporter of capping state spending to provide New Yorkers with tax relief and to provide economic stability to our state.

 To help ease the tax burden of volunteer firefighters and ambulance workers throughout New York State, he authored legislation that grants these first responders an expanded real property tax exemption on their homes.

-A staunch supporter of education, Senator Flanagan is currently the Chairman of the Senate Standing Committee on Education prior to his election as Majority Leader.
-He has been a constant voice for educational quality equality in New York State with a long history of fighting to ensure that all regions get their fair share of state aid to reduce class size and to protect property taxpayers.
-In the 2012-2013 Enacted Budget, Senator Flanagan was instrumental in ensuring an additional $250 million was distributed to districts with the highest needs.
+A fierce advocate for education, Senator Flanagan is currently the Chairman of the Senate Standing Committee on Education prior to his election as Majority Leader.
+He has been a constant voice for increasing the quality of education in New York State with a long history of fighting to ensure that all regions get their fair share of state aid to reduce class size and to protect property taxpayers.
+In the 2013-14 Enacted Budget, Senator Flanagan was instrumental in securing close to one billion dollars in additional aid for school districts throughout New York State.